martintasker/handlib/doc/fx.md

 becomes a set of points $(x_s,y_s)$ where $s$ is a distance-based index.
 This re-sampling raises two questions immediately:

 * what method is used to re-sample?--answer, straightforwardly, linear interpolation between $t$-based samples
-* what distance $\delta s$ is used as the constant interval between samples?--first answer, about 1/20th the character size, but we need to justify this, and some additional sophistication may also be needed
+* what distance $\delta s$ is used as the constant interval between samples?--first answer, about 1/20th the glyph size, but we need to justify this, and some additional sophistication may also be needed

 Let's call that first answer $\delta s_0$.  $\delta s_0$ must be